kool-engine/kool/README.md

 - Normal, roughness, metallic, ambient occlusion and Displacement mapping
 - HDR lighting with [Uncharted2 tone-mapping](http://filmicworlds.com/blog/filmic-tonemapping-operators/)
 - Lighting with multiple point, spot and directional lights
+- Shadow mapping for multiple light sources (spot lights only for now)
 - A small GUI framework for simple in-game menus / controls

 ## What's Next?
-The new render pipeline still lacks a lot of features the old OpenGL-only one already included; hence first step should be to get those working again:
+The new render pipeline still lacks a lot of features the old OpenGL-only one already included; hence first step should be to get these working again:
-- (Cascaded) shadow mapping (possibly for multiple lights and all three light types)
+- (Cascaded) shadow mapping for non spot light types
 - Support for Instanced rendering
 - A vertex shader node for skeletal animations

-There are also a few slightly more sophisticated features on my wish list:
+There are also a few new features on my wish list:
+- New rendering backend for WebGPU (should actually be quite simple)
+- Loading of glTF models
 - Screen-space ambient occlusion
 - Screen-space reflections
 - Optional deferred rendering